nu-i-sho/ChainLead/README.md

 ## Conditions creation
 #### `MakeCondition`, `AsCondition`, `True`,  `False`
-The second atom (basic block) of the ChainLead library is a condition object `ICondition<T>.
-It contains a single method `bool Check(T state)` and its object can be created in one of the following ways (in addition to custom interface implementation).
+The second atom (basic block) of the ChainLead library is a condition - `ICondition<T>`.
+It contains a single method `bool Check(T state)` and its object can be created in one of the following ways (in addition to the custom interface implementation).
 ```CSharp
 var isEmpty = MakeCondition<StringBuilder>(acc => acc.Length == 0);